PMU State Estimation

 using:

-, where the user employs the WLS method, the user has the ability to check if the measurement set contains outliers throughout bad data analysis and remove those measurements using:
+After obtaining the bus voltages, when the user employs the WLS model, they can check if the measurement set contains outliers through bad data analysis and remove those measurements using:

 Moreover, before the creating PMUStateEstimation